cjlee112/pygr/doc/rest/tutorials/ucsc_ensembl.rst

   >>> gene_db = iface.gene_db

-Keys of this database follow the standard Ensembl convention for stable gene idenitifiers, 'ENSGxxxxxxxxxxx'.
+Keys of this database follow the standard Ensembl convention for stable gene identifiers, 'ENSGxxxxxxxxxxx'.
 For instance:

 .. doctest::